Robert Woodson: Civil rights activism

 Robert Woodson has been actively involved in civil rights and community development since 1962.

-Community development, 1962–1968

 While completing his graduate work, Woodson became actively involved in the civil rights movement, directing and coordinating community development programs for a number of local and national organizations, including the NAACP.

-Unitarian Services Committee, social worker, Boston, 1968–1971

 After resigning from the NAACP, Woodson moved to Boston, where he spent three years as a social worker with the Unitarian Services Committee.

-National Urban League, Administration of Justice Division, director, New York City, 1971–1973

 As a director of the National Urban League, Woodson began to develop a strategy to reduce crime by strengthening community institutions that were closest to the problems of high-crime areas.

-American Enterprise Institute, 1974–1981

 Woodson continued to develop the idea of neighborhood empowerment during his time as director of the American Enterprise Institute's Neighborhood Revitalization Project in Washington, DC.
 He then became an adjunct fellow providing technical support and advice to community groups.

 Neighborhood empowerment movement

 Woodson's strategy of neighborhood empowerment is to seek solutions to the problems of low-income communities among what he calls the social entrepreneurs that are indigenous to these communities.
-Rather than a poverty program directed by some government agency, Woodson's program seeks out families in these troubled neighborhoods that have prospered and persevered to learn from their success.
+Rather than a poverty program directed by a government agency, Woodson's program seeks out families in these troubled neighborhoods that have prospered and persevered to learn from their success.

-Opposition to the Law Enforcement Assistance Administration

-In 1973 Vernon Jordan, head of the Urban League, and Representative John Conyers, chair of the U.S. House subcommittee on crime in the Judiciary Committee, supported Woodson's opposition to vesting more power to Justice agencies as a solution to crime; that a better solution was focusing on neighborhood empowerment.
+In 1973 Vernon Jordan, head of the Urban League, and Representative John Conyers, chair of the U.S. House subcommittee on crime in the Judiciary Committee, supported Woodson's opposition to vesting more power to Justice agencies as a solution to crime, and a better solution was focusing on neighborhood empowerment.